Skip to calculator

 Diagnostic iteration depth

-The diagnostic iteration depth controls how many internal approximation steps are kept for the iteration log.
-It does not change the mathematical definition of the tower, but it does influence how much detail you see about the path the computation took.
-Higher values:
+The diagnostic iteration depth controls how many layers are shown in the iteration log.
+It does not change the mathematical definition of the tower.

-• Provide more insight into whether the result is stabilizing or oscillating.
+• Higher values provide more insight into whether the result is stabilizing or oscillating.

 Convergence threshold

-The convergence threshold sets how close consecutive iteration values must be before the method is considered to have stabilized.
-Smaller thresholds (like 1e-12) demand very tight agreement and may require more iterations; larger thresholds (like 1e-4) accept a slightly rougher approximation but are faster and more forgiving.
+The convergence threshold sets how close consecutive layer values must be before the method is considered to have stabilized.
+Smaller thresholds (like 1e-12) demand tighter agreement; larger thresholds (like 1e-4) are faster but less strict.

 Interpreting the results and iteration log

 The primary output is the evaluated value of the finite power tower, rounded to your chosen number of decimal places.
-For many bases and heights, this will be a very large or very small number, so scientific notation may appear.
+For many bases and heights, scientific notation may appear.

-The iteration log (when enabled) shows intermediate approximations.
-You can use this to diagnose:
+The iteration log shows intermediate layer values.
+You can use it to diagnose:

-• Stable convergence: values quickly cluster around a single number, with differences dropping below the threshold.
+• Stable convergence: values cluster around a single number and differences drop below the threshold.

-• Slow convergence: values creep toward a limit but do not fully stabilize within the chosen iteration depth.
+• Slow convergence: values creep toward a limit but do not stabilize within the evaluated layers.

-• Oscillation or divergence: values alternate or explode without shrinking differences; the calculator may still display the last computed value, but it should be treated with caution.
+• Oscillation or divergence: values alternate or explode; treat the last computed value with caution.

 Worked examples